junegunn/vim-easy-align/README.md

 ### Partial alignment in blockwise-visual mode

 In blockwise-visual mode (`CTRL-V`), EasyAlign aligns only the selected portions.
-Consider the following case where you want to align `=>` operators.
+Consider the following case where you want to align text around `=>` operators.

 ```ruby
 my_hash = { :a => 1,